TidalScale/R_benchmark_test/README.md

 == Downloading the Test Data ==

-All data is accessible from http://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html[2008-2010 Data Entrepreneurs Synthetic Public Use Data Set].
+All data is accessible from http://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html[2008 to 2010 Data Entrepreneurs Synthetic Public Use Data Set].

 Run the cms_data_download.sh script at the Linux command line to download all of the necessary data files.